awurthmann/docx-mail-merge-gmail/README.md

 ```bash
 python main.py
 ```

+### 6. (Optional) Rotate or Revoke App Password
+For additional security, it’s a good practice to delete your App Password after you’ve completed your mail merge, or at least rotate it regularly.

+You can manage or revoke it here: [https://myaccount.google.com/apppasswords](https://myaccount.google.com/apppasswords)

 ## 💬 Optional: Change the Sender Name in Gmail
 If your name isn’t displayed correctly in the outgoing emails sent through the Gmail integration, you can fix it easily: